topofocus/active-orient/README.md

 # ActiveOrient
-Access OrientDB from Ruby using the robust high-level REST-HTTP-API
+Use OrientDB to persistently store dynamic Ruby-Objects and use database queries to manage even very large datasets.

 The Package ist tested with Ruby 2.2.1 and Orientdb 2.1 (2.0).

-It is written to store data, gathered by a Ruby-program ( ib-ruby in particular), into an OrientDB-Database,to query the Database in a rubish (aka activeRecord) manner and then to deal conviently with ActiveModel-Objects.

 To start you need a ruby 2.x Installation and a working OrientDB-Instance.
 Clone the project and run bundle install/ bundle update,